-- Use the annual average number of permits per year multiplied by the past percentage of growth per subbasin and percentage of building permits using a private water source (well) per subbasin to determine a projected number of PE wells per year for each subbasin. - Multiply the number of PE wells per year per subbasin by 20 to calculate the estimated total of PE wells projected over the 20-year planning horizon for each subbasin. - Add 6 percent error to 20-year growth projections per subbasin (error is based on the "other/null" category as described above). - Tabulate the total growth projected over the 20-year planning horizon, including the 6 percent error, for each subbasin and sum to get the total of PE wells projected over the 20-year planning horizon in rural unincorporated King County.
+- Use the annual average number of permits per year multiplied by the past percentage of growth per subbasin and percentage of building permits using a private water source (well) per subbasin to determine a projected number of PE wells per year for each subbasin. - Add 6 percent error to projected number of PE wells per year per subbasin (error is based on the "other and null" categories as described above). - Multiply the number of PE wells per year per subbasin (including the 6 percent error) by 20 to calculate the estimated total of PE wells projected over the 20-year planning horizon for each subbasin. - Tabulate the total growth projected over the 20-year planning horizon, including the 6 percent error, for each subbasin and sum to get the total of PE wells projected over the 20-year planning horizon in rural unincorporated King County.